-Plug it to the male connector header located on the motherboard.
+Take the 4-pin female connector and plug it to the female connector header located on the motherboard.
 Always use CPU-dedicated fan headers if possible.

 Always use CPU fan header.
-On majority of motherboards these headers usually offer best PWM regulation.
+On the majority of motherboards these headers usually offer the best PWM regulation.